-Section 2 describes the ACES portal and how it can support both research and education while in the third section we describe how one can share resources and build a collaborative environment.
+Section 2 describes the ACES portal and how it can support both research and education while in Section 3 we describe how one can share resources and build a collaborative environment.
 Section 4 describes the way XML can be used by ACES.
-Note that we can see two facets of interoperability in ACESCE; macroscopically the Grid Service distributed object architecture supports this while "in the small" the use of XML to define object properties is the key enabling technology.
+Note that we can see two facets of interoperability in ACESCE; macroscopically the grid service distributed object architecture supports this while 'in the small' the use of XML to define object properties is the key enabling technology.
 Systematic use of Java to build the middleware gives ACESCE good software engineering and portability features.
-Conclusions are given in section 5.
+Conclusions are given in Section 5.